Skip to Content

 We truly believe that this is the best Cuban sandwich.
 It is a complete meal between two slices of bread.
 It’s sweet, tangy, eggy, and everything that I could want in a Miami Cuban Sandwich Recipe.

 This post was updated from 2019 to improve readers’ experience.
+New images were added to show the Best Bread to use when making a Cubano Sandwich.
 No changes were made to the recipe.

-Our son lives in Miami and we had our first experience with Miami Cuban food shortly after he moved there.
+Our son lives in Southern Florida and we had our first experience with Miami Cuban food shortly after he moved there.

 Since first making my Cuban Sandwich recipe I’ve learned that there is also a Cuban sandwich called a Cuban Medianoche sandwich.
 The recipe that we used is featured in the cookbook “Three Guys From Miami Cook Cuban by “The Three Guys” from Miami.

 They use the Medianoche bread and call it a Cuban Sandwich but technically it could be a Medianoche.
+After much debate, we made our Cuban Sandwich on Cuban bread instead of Medianoche rolls.
 I’m just the cook so if you’re passionate about the difference, take it up with the pros!

-In the meantime, you’ll need to make the bread in order to build the best Cuban Sandwich ever.
+In the meantime, you’ll need to make the bread to build the best Cuban Sandwich ever.

 What is the difference between a Cuban sandwich and a Medianoche?